 Disney’s Polynesian Bora Bora Bungalows Review – Over the water bungalows in the style of those found in the real Bora Bora, but without the crystal clear waters underneath…and at a higher price point.
 These units don’t offer a ton of upside, and are best suited for those who have tons of Disney Vacation Club points, and are looking to flaunt that fact.
 Our quite negative personal experience didn’t help their cause… Click here to read our full review and see room photos.

 Disney’s Saratoga Springs Resort & Spa Review (Deluxe Villa Resort) – Saratoga Springs is another resort that was constructed as a Disney Vacation Club resort, meaning that it’s built with villas in mind.
 The theme here is subdued, and the resort overall feels very new and fresh.
-It’s also within walking distance or ferry distance of Downtown Disney.
+It’s also within walking distance or ferry distance of Disney Springs.
 On the downside, it’s the largest and most spread out resort at Walt Disney World, utilizing multiple bus stops which makes transportation to the parks a chore if you don’t have a rental car.
 On-site dining is also weak.
 Click here to read our full review and see room photos.

 Disney’s Caribbean Beach Resort Review (Moderate Resort) – The vibrant, tropical feel of this resort seems to be a bit divisive–it even is among the two of us.
 I find it to have a fun theme with interesting rooms, while Sarah isn’t a big fan.
 It is the oldest of the Moderates, which is good and bad.
 Good in the rooms being larger than the norm, bad in it being a bit dated.
 The pool here is arguably the best of any Moderate.
 This resort is great for families who want an upgrade from the Values.
 One downside is that a multi-year refurbishment project will impact many amenities at Caribbean Beach through late 2018 or early 2019.
 Just like other moderates, it has multiple bus stops and inefficient transportation.
 Click here to read our full review and see room photos.